h5netcdf/h5netcdf/README.rst

 - Finally, side-stepping the netCDF C library (and Cython bindings to it) gives us an easier way to identify the source of performance issues and bugs in the netCDF libraries/specification.
+- With `Pyfive support <#pyfive-support>`_ it provides a pure Python reading interface, which can be especially useful in restricted or hard-to-build environments.

 .. _one workflow: https://github.com/Unidata/netcdf4-python/issues/390#issuecomment-93864839
 .. _xarray: https://github.com/pydata/xarray/